 The new semester will start on October 19th.
-The class schedule from Monday through Friday is as follows:
+The class schedule as per Indian Standard time from Monday through Friday is as follows:

 Sanskrit for Beginners (by Jagadananda Das)